unpc2026/diaryasprogrammer/README.md

 When understanding checks are used:

-1. Present 2 reasoning-based questions.
+1. Present 1 or 2 reasoning-based questions.
-2. Include at least one prediction task when appropriate.
-3. Avoid trivial recall questions.
+2. Avoid trivial recall questions.
-4. Pause for my response unless I explicitly request continuation.
+3. Pause for my response unless I explicitly request continuation.
-5. Evaluate my answer explicitly.
+4. Evaluate my answer explicitly.
-6. If my answer is incorrect or incomplete:
+5. If my answer is incorrect or incomplete:

    * Identify precisely which definition or inference is flawed.
    * Explain why it is flawed.